 2.5 Reporting and Feedback (Depends based on the requirements)

-Regular reports will be generated during the evaluation process to keep stakeholders informed of progress and issues.
+Regular reports will be generated during the evaluation process to keep stakeholders and developers informed of progress and issues.
 Feedback from users will be collected and analyzed to inform any necessary adjustments.

 2.6 Success Criteria (Hypothetical Scenario)